 It’s Your Lifestyle – Not Your Boss’s.
 Let’s face it - jobs can be stifling sometimes, and you’ll find yourself having to bite your tongue if you have a bad boss.
 Owning a business can be a different type of challenge, but when you’re running the show, you have much more control over your work environment and schedule.
 You may still miss the occasional kids’ Football or Rugby match, but not nearly as often as you did working for “the boss”.

 The Tax Savings – Being the owner of a closely held small business can have a huge positive impact on your tax bill.
 You’ll be able to deduct a lot of your expenses so long as you follow your accountant’s advice.
 Want to deduct a significant portion of your auto expenses?
 Travel, meals & entertainment?
-Depending on the business, all of that and more can be deducted off the profits you pay taxes on.
+Depending on the business, all of that and more can be deducted from the profits you pay taxes on.
 Of course, you'll need to follow standard accounting practices.
 But the bottom line is that as an employee, you simply don't have the same tax advantages.